-Note - The SPARC M10 system has two mounted power supply units.
+Note - The SPARC M10 system and the SPARC M12-1 each have two mounted power supply units.
 Even when the dual power feed function is set to enabled/disabled, the setting will not make any changes to the system behavior in the redundant configuration.
 The function for setting dual power feed is used as a "memo" for the system administrator to check the current status.

-Note - The SPARC M12 system has four mounted power supply units.
+The SPARC M12-2/M12-2S has four mounted power supply units.
 In cases of dual power feed, each power feed system consists of two power supply units.
 For details, see the Fujitsu SPARC M12 and Fujitsu M10/SPARC M10 System Operation and Administration Guide.